pbandjanet/song-lab-website/joinus/index.md

 ---
-title: Join Us!
+title: Join Us
 nav:
   order: 5
 ---

-# Join Us!
+# Join Us

 We are actively recruiting at all levels, in advance of the lab opening in July 2025!